Time to relax: Three tips to balance stress and recovery

 With homeworking and social distancing still in place across the country, who is responsible for mental health support, and how can they ensure it’s effective?

-We explore our latest research into workplace wellbeing during the pandemic to reveal different perspectives and find out where support is needed the most.
+We explore our latest research into workplace wellbeing during covid-19 to reveal where support is needed the most.

 An overview of the key findings from our latest research into the effects of Covid-19 on workplace mental health and wellbeing.